 During the meeting, the members of the Domestic Advisory Group (DAG) of the EU composed of representatives of employers' organisations, trade unions and various interest group will discuss the mandate of the EU DAG, working methods, reporting procedures and cooperation with other civil society organisations, as well as will exchange views on its rules of procedure.
 The chair and vice-chairs will also be elected.
 Additionally, the members of the EU DAG will exchange views with representatives of the European Commission on matters related to the implementation of the trade and sustainable development title of the EU-Japan Economic Partnership Agreement (EPA).

-The 7th meeting of the EU-Ukraine Civil Society Platform took place on 3-5 April 2019 in Lviv in Ukraine.
+The 8th meeting of the EU-Ukraine Civil Society Platform took place on 3 December 2019 in Brussels.
 During the meeting, a debate was held assessing the state of play of the implementation of the EU-Ukraine Association Agreement.
-And two reports, prepared by both sides, on the rights of trade unions and employees and on ensuring food security were discussed.
+And two reports, prepared by both sides, one on the Integration of Ukraine into the European Union's Digital Single Market and the second one on Transport component of the Association Agreement, were discussed.

 La cuarta reunión del Comité Consultivo Conjunto (JCC) de la Sociedad Civil UE-Chile, establecida por el Acuerdo de Asociación UE-Chile se celebró a través de una video conferencia el 27 de noviembre de 2019.
 En esta reunión, los miembros adoptaron una Declaración conjunta.